The Value of Silver Dimes Before & After 1964

 When Did They Stop Making Silver Dimes?

-There are three main designs which are available in 90% silver dimes – “Barber” dimes, Winged Liberty Head (also known as “Mercury” due to a resemblance to the Roman god Mercury), and the Roosevelt Dime.
+There are three main designs that are available in 90% silver dimes – “Barber” dimes, Winged Liberty Head dimes (also known as “Mercury” dimes due to a resemblance to the Roman god Mercury), and the Roosevelt dime.

 How Much Are Silver Dimes Worth?

 Silver dimes were minted for decades in very large quantities.
-Most are not collectibles and can usually be purchased near the intrinsic value of the metal they contain.
+Most are not collectibles and can usually be purchased near the melt value of the metal they contain.
 This includes coins minted more than 100 years ago.
-Age alone does not make a coin highly desirable to collectors.
-Scarcity is the bigger consideration.
+Age alone does not make a coin highly desirable for collectors.
+Scarcity is the bigger consideration, as opposed to the coin's history, mintage, mintmark, proof, dates, or many other details.
+Junk silver dimes are strictly valued for their melt value by the ounce as compared to relevant spot prices.

 Read on for a more detailed overview of silver dimes.